 “When I was a young fella I was taken to the observation deck at the Rialto and I remember contemplating how a building that size could be possibly put together.
 It was incredible to me to think of somebody actually drawing that and then it being turned into reality.
 I still find it incredibly humbling that we’re able to create buildings that leave such a legacy throughout their lifespan and that so many people will come into contact with.

 I did a double degree in architecture and construction management and I’m particularly interested in how buildings are put together.
-My first ARM project was Perth Arena, which was already well into construction by the time I got there.
+My first ARM project was RAC Arena, which was already well into construction by the time I got there.
 So I became familiar with the process of building—the details and the different contracts that are used and how to maintain the design through the construction process.
 How to make sure it’s built exactly as we wanted.

 For me, architecture is the perfect mix of creativity and problem solving.
 And I like the idea that architecture is the biggest form of sculpture that you can possibly get.